fantastic-earth/bookwyrm/nix/README.md

 ```

 ### Flake use
 If you are configuring NixOS with flakes, you can add `github:DeeUnderscore/bookwyrm/nix` as an input.
-Bookwyrm is available under the `defaultPackage` output, and the module is available under the `nixosModule` output.
+Bookwyrm is available under the `defaultPackage` output, an overlay (adding `pkgs.bookwyrm`)is available under the `overlay` output, and the NixOS module is available under the `nixosModule` output.
+The NixOS module will enable the overlay, and use Bookwyrm built against the configuration's Nixpkgs.
 Example configuration:

 ```nix
 # flake.nix